Journal of Behavioural Sciences

 - It is important to note that the time period for Initial reviewing will be 15 days, for Local Review will be 1 month, for Foreign review 2 months, for Revision by Authors 1-2 Months and Average time Processing will be 4-5 months.

-- Screening for Plagiarism/ Similarity Index report to be less than 19% overall and less
+- Screening for Plagiarism/ Similarity Index report to be less than 19% overall and less than 4% for single source reference as per HEC policy.

 - Judging the manuscript's quality to ensure it meets established standards.